nwops/puppet-retrospec/README.md

 ```
 $ retrospec -h
   Options:
-          --module-path, -m <s>:   The path (relative or absolute) to the module directory (Defaults to current directory)
+          --module-path, -m <s>: The path (relative or absolute) to the module directory
          --template-dir, -t <s>: Path to templates directory (only for overriding Retrospec templates)
     --enable-user-templates, -e: Use Retrospec templates from ~/.puppet_retrospec_templates
       --enable-beaker-tests, -n: Enable the creation of beaker tests
                      --help, -h: Show this message

 retrospec -m ~/projects/puppet_modules/apache
 ```